Barbecue chips for breakfast and lunch

 Popular, or pop, culture is defined as the cultural activities or commercial products and productions reflecting, suited to, or aimed at the tastes of the general masses (Merriam Webster, 2012).
 Pop culture is what results from a new medium that communicates a greater message to a large amount of people, whether good or bad (Ucalgary, 2012).
 The Grateful Dead’s positive view to approaching life set up a philosophy that would be followed and carried throughout generations to come.
 The phenomenon started in 1965, when the Grateful Dead formed a band in a tiny, communal apartment, located on 710 Asbury Street in San Francisco, California (Hippie Dictionary, 2004).
 The Grateful Dead “built a large following” through free concerts, and mainly, through their leadership of the growing hippie movement (Hippie Dictionary, 2004).
 Each member contributed to each other’s progress in the steady search for peace through unity.

 The band embodied the feeling of togetherness that was evident at each of their shows.
 The Grateful Dead practiced what they preached; they supported an open environment, drawing all types of people towards them, not away.
 The band’s members appealed to the audience through their friendliness and welcoming nature (Silberman, xi).
 The Grateful Dead mirrored their audience, by simply enjoying life while up on stage, rather than using their talents for the sake of fame and money.
-This reflected a major message that the Grateful Dead, unintentionally, conveyed.
-The band just came to play, and the listeners just came to play as well.
-Overall, everyone was there to escape from the constraining ties of reality that stifled their right to human freedom.
+This reflected a major message that the Grateful Dead, nonchalantly, conveyed.
+The band just came to play, and the listeners came to play as well.

-Although “the 1960’s was a decade of idealism, activism, and social upheaval,” it was, also, a time of important advancements for civil rights (Community, 13).
-If we trace the lineage of different trends back throughout the whole spectrum of history; a clear connection remains prevalent.
+Although “the 1960’s was a decade of idealism, activism, and social upheaval,” it was, also, a time of important advancements in civil rights (Community, 13).
+In general terms, if one traces the lineage of a particular trend back throughout the whole spectrum of history; a single thread or common connection can be found.
 As seen through historical events and catastrophes, there is a continuous factor present, the human desire to be free and tolerated.
-The concept of freedom outweighs the power of a human’s authority; meaning, destiny is out of our hands.
-However, political freedom is within the reach of human power; meaning, we have the capability to control policies such as: freedom of speech, freedom of press, and freedom from oppression.
-However, freedom– complete freedom– is not something comprehensible.
-Complete freedom from everything, absolutely everything, is unrealistic: to be free from all suffering, to be free from societal judgement, to be free of all worries, all anxieties; it is an abstract concept, indescribable, yet so understandable.
+The concept of freedom outweighs the power of a human’s authority; meaning, sometimes, it seems destiny is out of our hands.
+Destiny can seem like something that happens to us, not through us.
+However, as we can see in the social rights movement of 1960s, political action is within the reach of our human power; meaning, we have the capability to control policies such as: freedom of speech, freedom of press, and freedom from oppression.

 This counterculture projected compassion and freedom while dancing through the day, sunrise till moonlight till sunrise again; together the heads formed a whole organism, where each person sought to jive altogether on compatible levels, good vibes, if you will.
 Rain or shine, bad day or good day, dead or alive, the Grateful Dead’s message that everything is going to be alright continues to speak to listeners.
 The Dead Heads embodied a lust for living life each and every day, and this lust spread faster than the fad of the water bed.
 Perpetually, through the youth of the 1960’s and the youth of today, the quest for ultimate happiness and non judgemental acceptance continues to be passed on.